Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

-Thus inductively we construct the sequences $\{ h_{m}\}_{m\geqq 1}$ and $\{ K_{m}\}_{m \geqq 1}$.
+holds for every $m \geqq 1$ and the left hand side is globally generated by the choice of $A$.

 This inductive construction is essentially the same one originated by the author in \cite{tu3}.
 The following theorem asserts that the above dynamical system yields the twisted K\"{a}hler-Einstein metric on $(X,(L,h_{L}))$.

-\begin{theorem} Let $X$ be a smooth projective $n$-fold and let $(L,h_{L})$ be a $C^{\infty}$ hermitian $\mathbb{Q}$-line bundle on $X$ with semipositive curvature $\sqrt{-1}\Theta_{h_{L}}$ such that $K_{X} + L$ is ample.
+\begin{theorem} Let $X$ be a smooth projective $n$-fold and let $(L,h_{L})$ be a $C^{\infty}$-hermitian $\mathbb{Q}$-line bundle on $X$ with semipositive curvature $\sqrt{-1}\Theta_{h_{L}}$ such that $K_{X} + L$ is ample.
 Let $\{ h_{m}\}_{m \geq 1}$ be the sequence of hermitian metrics as above and let $n$ denote $\dim X$.
 Then

-is a $C^{\infty}$ hermitian metric on $K_{X}+L$ such that
+is a $C^{\infty}$-hermitian metric on $K_{X}+L$ such that

 is the twisted K\"{a}hler-Einstein form (Definition \ref{TKE}).